modotte/Enceladus/README.md

 ## Features

 * Make use *index.gmi* file as fixed default homepage.
-* Handles Gemini, plain text, JSON and HTML files.
+* Handles Gemini, JSON and HTML files.
+Others will be treated as plain text.
+* Handle subdirectories.

 ## Status